knative/docs/serving/debugging-performance-issues.md

 Start your investigation with the "Revision - HTTP Requests" dashboard.

-1. To open this dashboard, open Grafana UI as described in [Accessing Metrics](./accessing-metrics.md) and navigate to "Knative Serving - Revision HTTP Requests".
+1. To open this dashboard, open the Grafana UI as described in [Accessing Metrics](./accessing-metrics.md) and navigate to "Knative Serving - Revision HTTP Requests".